Vulcanostrol/ringgzprotocol/README.md

 ### SCORE_LOG;[username]

   Here, the username is the username of the player that the client wants to get a score log of.
+If the username does not exist, the server will not respond.
 The server will respond to this packet with the following packet:

 ### SCORE_LOG;&lt;score1&gt;;&lt;timestamp1&gt;;&lt;score2&gt;;&lt;timestamp2&gt;; … &lt;scoreN&gt;;&lt;timestampN&gt;